-If you are administering more than one unit in the same day, allow students to take a short break (e.g., restroom break, stretch break) or an extended break (e.g., lunch).
-Once students have returned and are seated, read the script to move onto the next unit.
+If you are administering more than one section in the same day, allow students to take a short break (e.g., restroom break, stretch break) or an extended break (e.g., lunch).
+Once students have returned and are seated, read the script to move onto the next section.

-4.10.4 Grade 8 Mathematics - Unit 1
+4.10.4 Grade 8 Mathematics - Section 1

-The administration script under Section 4.10.4 will be used for Unit 1 of the Grade 8 mathematics test.
-Refer to Section 4.10.5 for the administration script for Unit 2 and Unit 3 of the Grades 6, 7, 8, and High School mathematics assessment.
+The administration script under Section 4.10.4 will be used for Section 1 of the Grade 8 mathematics test.
+Refer to Section 4.10.5 for the administration script for Section 2 and Section 3 of the Grades 6, 7, 8, and High School mathematics assessment.

-On the first read through, Test Administrators are required to adhere to the scripts provided in this manual for administering the PARCC assessment.
+On the first read through, Test Administrators are required to adhere to the scripts provided in this manual for administering the mathematics assessment.
 Read word-for-word the bold instructions in each SAY box to students.
 You may not modify or paraphrase the wording in the SAY boxes.
 Some of the SAY boxes are outlined with a dashed line and should ONLY be read aloud if they are applicable to your students.
-Some directions may differ slightly by unit and are noted within the administration script.
+Some directions may differ slightly by section and are noted within the administration script.

-Unit Unit Testing Time Required Materials Start Time Stop Time Unit 1 Grade 8: 60 Minutes Test booklets Answer documents Mathematics reference sheets Rulers Protractors Pencils Scratch paper End of Unit 1 - Stu udents Stop
+Section Section Testing Time Required Materials Start Time Stop Time Section 1 Grade 8: 60 Minutes Test booklets Answer documents Mathematics reference sheets Rulers Protractors Pencils Scratch paper End of Section 1 - Students Stop